Transport information geometry I: Riemannian calculus on probability simplex

-Motivated by section \ref{external}, we first construct a Riemannian metric in the positive measure space, and embed the density manifold as its submanifold.
-The geometry structures of density manifold is then introduced by the $L^2$ coordinates in the positive measure space.
+Similar as in section \ref{external}, we first construct a Riemannian metric in the positive measure space, and embed the density manifold as its submanifold.
+The geometry structures of density manifold follows directly from the ones in the positive measure space.

 Consider

 Thus $\mathcal{P}_+(M)\subset \mathcal{M}_+(M)$.
 Denote the tangent space at $\mu\in \mathcal{M}_+(M)$,